sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-29-cloudformation-stacksets.md

 <a name = "permissions-child"></a>
 ##### 3) Permissions (Child Account - 987654321987)

-You'll also need to specify a role that lives in the target account (in this example, named Stackset) This role trusts the role in the deployment account to execute operations
+You'll also need a role that lives in the target account(s) (This is the role that the deployment account assumes in order to create resources)

 ```json
 {